Citi/scaler/README.md

 The scheduler and workers can also be started from the command line with `scaler_scheduler` and `scaler_cluster`.

-First start the Scaler scheduler:
+First, start the Scaler scheduler:

 ```bash
 $ scaler_scheduler tcp://127.0.0.1:2345